 Our plan is required to ensure that all services, both clinical and non-clinical, are provided in a culturally competent manner and are accessible to all enrollees, including those with limited English proficiency, limited reading skills, hearing incapacity, or those with diverse cultural and ethnic backgrounds.
-Examples of how our plan can meet these accessibility requirements include but aren't limited to, provision of translator services, interpreter services, teletypewriters, or TTY (text telephone or teletypewriter phone) connection.
+Examples of how our plan may meet these accessibility requirements include, but aren't limited to, provision of translator services, interpreter services, teletypewriters, or TTY (text telephone or teletypewriter phone) connection.

 Our plan has free interpreter services available to answer questions from non-English speaking members.
-We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
+We can also give you materials in languages other than English including Spanish and braille, in large print, or other alternate formats at no cost if you need it.
 We're required to give you information about our plan's benefits in a format that's accessible and appropriate for you.
 To get information from us in a way that works for you, call Member Services at 1-800-926-6565 (TTY users call 1-800-955-8770).